Moonquakes757/react-movies-labs2/README.md

 ## Overview.

 This Movie App project is a React-based web application that allows users to browse, search, and explore movie-related information using data from the TMDB API.
 It is designed to provide a user-friendly interface for discovering movies, upcoming releases, now-playing films, and popular movies as well as managing personal favorites and watch lists.
-Also, it includes movie details in each movie card: overview, genres, run time, average vote, released date, original language, production countries, etc. It also has a review function to help users see the reviews from different authors and a filter to help users locate a certain movie quickly by typing its name or selecting the genre.

 ### Features.